Peace Anger Love

 • Arrests decreased for all racial/ethnic groups, though Black and Hispanic individuals continued to be overrepresented in arrest statistics.

-What is this report telling restorative practitioners?
+What insights does this report provide to restorative practitioners?

 Learn More